 Anger isn’t always a bad thing.
 It’s an emotion that everybody experiences now and then.
 However, when it gets out of control or turns destructive, it can lead to problems in relationships and with co-workers, as well as the overall quality of life.

 People who experience anger issues often feel they’re not in control of themselves.
 Anger counseling can help give them that control back.
-At Thriveworks in Conway, AR, the professionally-licensed and credentialed therapists and counselors work with people to teach them how to deal with their anger and express it in healthy ways.
+At Thriveworks Conway, AR anger counseling the professionally-licensed and credentialed therapists and counselors work with people to teach them how to deal with their anger and express it in healthy ways.

 What is Anger?

 Anger is an emotion that can vary between mild irritation to intense rage.
 When people react in a way that is more intense and aggressive than what is necessary in the situation, they may physically hurt others or themselves.
 Some people take their frustrations out on inanimate objects, punching doors or kicking walls.
 There are times when people aggressively argue and call other people disrespectful names, give contemptuous looks and make menacing gestures.
 At times, people may keep the anger bottled up inside of themselves, constantly think about the situation that made them angry or plan to retaliate.

 These individuals may benefit from anger management therapy at Thriveworks in Conway, AR.

 What Causes Anger?